-The parish of Saint Peter and Paul in Ilford has an illustrious history.
+The parish of Saints Peter and Paul in Ilford has an illustrious history.
 No fewer than 58 men have been ordained to the priesthood and diaconate in its 124-year existence.
 To recognise that record, parish priest Fr Andrew Headon has commissioned a giant marble chalice from Tuscany, engraved with the names of all those ordained, in memory of parishioner and benefactor Sonja Roberts.
 It was unveiled and blessed on the 21 June – the anniversary of her death – by Bishop Alan Williams sm (above).
 A novena of prayer for vocations took place the following week, ending at the patronal feast on 29 June.

 “It was obviously meant to be,” says Fr Andrew (right).
 “Bishop Alan was unable to come on our feast day as we originally had hoped but the earlier date not only coincided with the anniversary of Sonja’s death but gave us the opportunity to organise the novena, with something special on each of the nine days: guest preachers, talks and so forth.”

 The list of those ordained at the parish includes three members of the same family: Monsignor Arthur Barrow and his brothers Michael and Bob, who are both Jesuits.
 Mgr Arthur is a retired vicar general in the diocese while Fr Michael, at 89, is still in active ministry as a parish priest in Barbados.
 Fr Bob, 93, lives in Guyana.
 The three are in regular Facetime contact with each other and their sisters (left with the chalice), Janet, the parish secretary at nearby St Cedd’s, and Mary, a nun with the Society of the Sacred Heart.